 When using the Enterprise mode, access can also be easily revoked for employees leaving the organization.
 If using the Personal mode, you’d have to change the encryption passphrase (on all the access points and all computers) each time a computer or device becomes lost or stolen and when an employee leaves the organization.

-If you aren’t positive of what security method you’re using, you can quickly check in Windows by bringing up the list of available wireless networks.
+If you aren't positive of which security method you’re using, you can quickly check in Windows by bringing up the list of available wireless networks.

 Most Wi-Fi products bought in 2005 or after should support WPA2.
 If you have a wireless router, access points, computers, or other Wi-Fi devices that were purchased in 2005 or before, you might want to double-check the support of WPA2.